pubnub/objective-c/iOS/README.md

 #define CRYPTO_BACKWARD_COMPATIBILITY_MODE 1
 ```

-The above directive will allow this current PubNub iOS client to speak with earlier PubNub iOS 3.3 clients.
+The above directive will allow this current PubNub iOS client to speak **ONLY** with earlier PubNub iOS 3.3 clients.

 It is advised for security and network/battery/power considerations to upgrade all clients to iPadDemoApp+ encryption as soon as possible, and to only use this backward compatibility mode if absolutely necessary.